Masterful team-building facilitation is the art and science of weaving together three functions, as well as the conscious choice to not over-function.

-The 3 function of a team building facilitator:
+The 3 functions of a team-building facilitator are:

 - Design Workshops

 - Facilitate Workshops

 …and when you over-function, that means you are doing too much for others when they would be better off doing it for themselves.